Does this scenario sound familiar?

 A recent survey we conducted among CrazyLister’s 50,000 users showed that this is the #1 pain for eBay sellers – “I need more relevant traffic to my listings!”, is a very common response.

-Seems like eBay is well aware of this pain, and has been working on a solution which they recently released under the name of “eBay Promoted listings”
+Seems like eBay is well aware of this pain, and has been working on a solution which they recently released under the name of “eBay Promoted listings”, which is basically a way to promote your eBay listings for money (kinda like Google ads).

 From the eBay seller news –